Spatially oscillating correlation functions in $\left(2+1\right)$-dimensional four-fermion models: The mixing of scalar and vector modes at finite density: Methods for computing the phase diagram in the presence of mixing

 In contrast to the previous works \cite{Rennecke:2023xhc,Schindler:2021cke}, we consider auxiliary fields and, thus, do not a priori include a kinetic term for the bosonic fields.
-Thus, the bosonic two-point functions $\Gamma^{(2)}_{\dbf_j}(q)$ are just the inverse of the bosonic correlation functions $G_{\dbf_{j}}$ for the fields $\dbf_j$.
-However, the low-momentum expansion of the bosonic two-point functions results in
+Then, the bosonic two-point vertex functions $\Gamma^{(2)}_{\dbf_j}(q)$ are the inverse of the bosonic two-point correlation functions $G_{\dbf_{j}}$ for the fields $\dbf_j$.
+This can be obtained from studying the Dyson equation for the two-point correlation functions, recalling that the bosonic self-energy in the Dyson equation is given by the fermion-loop contribution in the mean-field approximation.
+Then, the inverse of the two-point correlation functions are given by the so-called two-point (one-particle-irreducible) vertex function given by the second functional derivative of the quantum effective action with respect to the bosonic fields evaluated at their expectation values, see, e.g., \Rcite{Rivers1987}.
+In the mean-field approach, the quantum effective action is approximated by the effective action \eqref{eq:effaction} evaluated at its minimum and, thus, the two-point vertex functions $\Gamma^{(2)}_{\dbf_j}(q)$ in turn are equivalent to the eigenvalues of the Hessian matrix \eqref{eq:Hessian}, which is proportional to the second derivative of the effective action \cref{eq:effaction} with respect to the bosonic fields.
+The low-momentum expansion of the bosonic two-point vertex functions results in

 generating a kinetic term in the quantum effective action, where we defined the bosonic wave-function renormalization